MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 ## Exercise 2: Configuring the Windows PowerShell ISE application

+> **Note:** The Windows PowerShell ISE is available only for Windows PowerShell 5.1.
+It is no longer in active feature development and is not supported in PowerShell 7.
+Microsoft recommends **Visual Studio Code with the PowerShell extension** as the modern scripting environment.
+This exercise uses the ISE because it remains available on Windows 10/11 systems running Windows PowerShell 5.1.

 ### Exercise scenario 2

 In this exercise, you'll customize the appearance of the Windows PowerShell ISE application.